 Special Needs Trust Lawyer in Colorado Springs

-If you are the guardian of a person with special needs, you know how crucial government benefits like Supplemental Security Income (SSI) and Medicaid are.
-But what happens when a person with special needs receives money that pushes them out of eligibility for these benefits?
+If you are the legal guardian of a person with special needs, you know how crucial government benefits like Supplemental Security Income (SSI) and Medicaid are.
+But what happens when a person with special needs receives money, such as from a personal injury settlement, that pushes them out of eligibility for these benefits?

-Implementing a special needs trust can prevent this.
-Holding the money in a trust preserves eligibility as it is no longer directly owned by the beneficiary but still allows the beneficiary to use it.
+Implementing a special needs trust — sometimes called a disability trust — can prevent this.
+Holding the money in a trust preserves eligibility as it is no longer directly owned by the beneficiary, but still allows the beneficiary to use it.

-The skilled special needs trust lawyers at Peakstone Law Group, formerly known as Patterson Weaver, are available to help you provide for your loved one.
-Call us or contact us online today for an appointment to discuss your options for taking care of your family.
+The skilled special needs trust lawyers at Peakstone Law Group, LLC, are available to help you provide for your loved one.
+Call us at 719-689-8861 or contact us online today for an appointment to discuss your options for taking care of your family.

 Why You Need a Special Needs Trust Lawyer

-Setting up a special needs trust can be a complicated process.
+Setting up a special needs trust can be a complicated process, and it’s essential to understand the implications.
+This process transfers the disabled person’s assets to the trust, and only the trustee can manage and distribute the assets.
 If the trust is not established correctly, it could still lead to benefit disqualification, affecting housing and medical needs.
 Our experienced special needs trust lawyers can create a trust that meets state and federal requirements, allowing your loved one to retain the public benefits they need.

-At Peakstone Law Group, we understand the importance of maintaining benefits while receiving monetary gifts.
+At Peakstone Law, we understand the importance of maintaining benefits while receiving monetary gifts.
 When you choose us to be your attorney for a special needs trust, you are choosing:

-• Experienced attorneys who know Colorado law – We have a strong track record of successful probate and estate planning, and we deliver results.
+- Experienced attorneys who know Colorado law.
+We have a strong track record of successful probate and estate planning, and we deliver results.
+Medicaid income and resource limits vary by state, and working with a Colorado attorney can ensure legal compliance when establishing trusts to avoid issues in the future

-• Assistance in maintaining government benefits – We’ll help you continue to maintain your loved one’s eligibility for government benefits while setting up your assets in such a way that they can be used for that person’s benefit.
+- Assistance in maintaining government benefits.
+We understand how essential government benefits can be when a loved one needs more care.
+We’ll help you continue to maintain your loved one’s eligibility for government benefits while setting up your assets in such a way that they can be used for that person’s benefit

 Types of Special Needs Trusts

 When you set up a special needs trust, you must be careful about which type you’re choosing to put in place.
-There are three primary trusts to keep in mind:
+Each type has different processes and rules, and choosing the wrong type could impact whether your loved one qualifies for programs like SSI and Medicaid.
+There are three primary trusts to keep in mind.

-• Third-party special needs trust – A third-party trust is established by someone who is not the special needs beneficiary, like a family member, to fund the beneficiary’s needs without jeopardizing their benefits from SSI and Medicaid.
+A third-party trust is established by someone who is not the special needs beneficiary, such as a family member, to fund the beneficiary’s needs without jeopardizing their benefits from SSI and Medicaid.
 Benefit eligibility remains intact because the beneficiary does not own the assets.
-Supplemental needs such as education and medical expenses outside government assistance coverage and entertainment costs are included in the trust coverage.
+Supplemental needs, such as education and medical expenses outside government assistance coverage and entertainment costs, are included in the trust coverage.
 The trust structure is permanent and must follow legal requirements.
 Medicaid does not demand repayment of remaining trust funds once the beneficiary passes away, which allows greater financial freedom for their family members.

-• Pooled special needs trust – This trust permits several special-needs individuals to combine their assets together yet keeps separate accounts for each beneficiary.
+Pooled trusts, including self-settled pooled trusts, can be a helpful option for those with disabilities.
+A pooled trust permits several special-needs individuals to combine their assets together, yet keeps separate accounts for each beneficiary.
 A nonprofit organization typically oversees this trust by managing investments and administrative tasks.
 The trust provides funds to beneficiaries while preserving their qualification status for SSI and Medicaid benefits.
-The trust allows beneficiaries to use available funds for additional needs, including healthcare costs, educational fees, and leisure activities.
+The trust allows beneficiaries to use available funds for additional needs, including health care costs, educational fees, and leisure activities.
 Beneficiaries might encounter a Medicaid repayment obligation or need to repay the nonprofit organization.

-Our Colorado Springs trust lawyer is ready to help you assess your financial situation and eligibility for government benefits to determine which option is best for you and your family.
+If you have questions about which type of trust is best for your situation or need more information on the differences between them, call Peakstone Law Group, at 719-689-8861.
+Our Colorado Springs trust lawyers are ready to help you assess your financial situation and eligibility for government benefits to determine which option is best for you and your family.

 How Our Special Needs Trust Lawyers Can Assist You

-At Peakstone Law Group, we tailor our strategies to fit you and your family’s needs and will establish a special needs trust that works for you.
+At Peakstone Law, we tailor our strategies to fit you and your family’s needs and will establish a special needs trust that works for you.
 We can provide:

 With us, you will have access to a dedicated team of lawyers who don’t stop once the trust is established.
 We will provide support throughout the trust’s life, adapting the trust to when life changes occur to keep your loved one’s finances secure.